Britain to miss triple-dip even with no more QE - Reuters poll

 Britain's central bank has so far pumped 375 billion pounds of new money into the economy to support growth.
 The poll did not expect them to restart their printing presses with a further bout of quantitative easing.

-As in all recent polls there was no change predicted to the Bank interest rates, with medians from the 72 economists forecasting they would stay at their record low of 0.5 percent until July 2014 at least - the end of the forecasting horizon.
+As in all recent polls there was no change predicted to BoE interest rates, with medians from the 72 economists forecasting they would stay at their record low of 0.5 percent until July 2014 at least - the end of the forecasting horizon.

 Only two banks see a hike across the six quarters polled, and they have both only pencilled in a 25 basis point hike between April and June 2014.

-"With further deterioration of growth limited and sticky inflation remaining a problem, the Bank will likely hold back any further asset purchases," wrote Julius Baer economists in a research note.
+"With further deterioration of growth limited and sticky inflation remaining a problem, the BoE will likely hold back any further asset purchases," wrote Julius Baer economists in a research note.